|Birth: ||Jul. 18, 1876|

 Andrew Jackson "Jack" Carter was the second child born to Henry Kane Carter and Amanda Jane Taylor Carter Fain.
 He was born and grew up in Pumpkin Valley, near Eidson, Hawkins County, TN.
 He was an eighth generation descendant of Captain Thomas Carter, Jr., who migrated from England to Lancaster County, VA in the mid 1600s.
 He was the brother of Cicero Carter and Ida Carter Sizemore

-He and LouVerna were the parents of ten children of which one survives:
+He and LouVerna were the parents of ten children:

 Mandy Elizabeth Carter Jones b.
 20 March 1903 d.
 12 June 1972.